 3. Make your contact info abundant, professional, and clear.The school director will likely communicate with you via email, but just in case, you want to be sure that you include a phone number with country code, as well as a Skype ID, and/or WhatsApp.
 For your email address, it’s best to keep it professional.
 If you are still using an old email address from your college days (email@example.com), it’s time to create a new one.

 4. Include a photo and your personal information at the top of your resume.This is one of the biggest differences between a regular resume and a TEFL resume.
-In some countries, information about our gender, age, or marital status, is not included, since this could compromise our protection from discrimination in the hiring process.
-However, in many regions, this is not the case.
+In some countries, information about our gender, age, or marital status is not shared as part of the hiring process; however, in many regions, this is not the case.

 Therefore it’s commonplace to include a professional looking photo and a “Personal Information” section at the top of your resume, like this: